Skip to content

 lua

-path.normcase("/A/B") --> "/A/B"
+path.normcase("/A/B") --> "\\a\\b"

 NOTE

 On POSIX semantics this returns the input unchanged.
+Use mods.ntpath to force Windows-style case folding and separator normalization.

 join(path, ...)